2013 Washington, Illinois tornado: Formation in Tazewell County

 The supercell produced the tornado at 10:59 a.m.
 CST, causing minor roof damage to homes paralleling West Muller Road.
 After crossing the road, the tornado quickly intensified to high-end EF1 strength, uprooting multiple trees and causing the bedroom walls of a home to collapse due to flying debris from a roof, compromising the structure.
 The tornado then crossed I-474 and moved onto Harris Road, causing light roof damage to homes along the road.
 The tornado abruptly intensified to high-end EF2 strength, snapping power poles and causing significant roof damage to homes on Marla Street.
 The tornado slightly weakened to mid-range EF2 intensity, with estimated wind speeds up to 120 mph, snapping power poles and continuing to cause significant roof damage to homes along Pinecrest Drive.
 After crossing I-74, the tornado uprooted and snapped many trees.
 It then intensified to mid-range EF3 intensity with wind speeds up to 150 mph (241 km/h), causing the roof of a house to collapse into itself.
-The tornado completely leveled a poorly built home along Helene Court.
+The tornado completely leveled a home along Helene Court.
 One house suffered major damage as the upstairs exterior walls collapsed, along with some of the interior walls.
 A large debris field were left on the ground as the tornado continued to travel northeast at around 55 mph.